ngoctranfire/SlackSampleChallenge/README.md

     creating activity scoped components.
 3. `RxJava2` to help with binding data streams and manipulating streams of data as well as handling Asynchronous operations.
+4. `Store` by New York Times to help with seamless data persistence to cache data if we fetched from the Network already.
 4. Takes advantage of `Android-architecture-components`
     * `Room` for ORM for easier handling of SQLite data persistence
     * `ViewModel` components provided by Life-cycle-components so that